-Importing is not only a matter of using external libraries, but it also allows you to keep your code clean and organized.
-In this tutorial, we are going to discuss from the very basics of importing to complex topics such as lazy loading of modules in your packages.
-You are free to skip ahead to the section that compels you the most.
+Importing is not only a matter of using external libraries, it also allows you to keep your code clean and organized.
+In this tutorial, we are going to discuss from the very basics of importing to complex topics such as lazy loading of modules in packages.

 import sys print(sys.argv)

-Importing the entire sys module may not be what we want since we are only using one of its functions.
-In this case, we can also be very selective with what we want to import:
+sys module may not be what we want since we are only using one of its elements.
+In this case, we can also be selective with the importing procedure while keeping the same output:

 from sys import argv print(argv)

 Using the full import or just a selection of what we need depends to a great extent on personal preferences, and on how different packages where designed.

 In the examples above, we have either imported one entire module or just one element from

 sys.
 To import more elements from the same module, we can specify them on the same line:

 We can import as many things as we need from the same module.
 To avoid lines becoming too long and hard to read, it is possible to stack the items vertically.
 For example:

 from sys import (api_version, argv, base_exec_prefix, exit, )